tremor-rs/tremor-www-docs/docs/tremor-script/extractors/datetime.md

 # Datetime

 The datetime extractor parses the input into a timestamp.
 The format of the target needs to be specified as a parameter to the extractor.
-The extractor is equivalent to the [Datetime::parse(…)](../functions/datetime.md#datetimeparsedatetime-input_format).

 ## Predicate